chicharper

 As the web became an ever-increasingly important element of everyone’s business, web site design started to take up more of my time.
 The House of Bruar, Walkers Shortbread, Perthshire Tourist Board, Locate in Dundee and The Falkirk Wheel are just a few of those more prominent web design projects.

-In 2001, I embarked on a design project that would open a whole new chapter in my career.
-As a committee member of The New Golf Club in St Andrews at that time, I took on the job of producing the club’s centenary book, One Hundred Years New.
+In 2001, I embarked on a design project that would open a whole new chapter (pun intended) in my career.
+As a committee member of The New Golf Club in StAndrews at that time, I took on the job of producing the club’s centenary book, One Hundred Years New.
 As its ‘resident graphic designer’, I had already re-designed the club’s entire identity, from the logo, signage, tie, tartan and merchandising through to its web site.
 The 224-page book took two-and-a-half years to research, photograph, design and produce.
-On its launch in 2003, it was immediately acknowledged by collectors as being significant within its marketplace.
+On its launch in 2003, it was immediately acknowledged by golf book collectors as being significant within its marketplace.

-In 2004, I left Avian thinking I’d retire from graphics to start painting, in France or Italy perhaps, but after numerous phone calls from clients wanting to keep their design work with me, I was soon busy and into my freelance business and a whole new, enjoyable period in my life and career.
+In 2004, I left Avian thinking I’d retire from graphics to start painting, in France or Italy perhaps, but after numerous phone calls from clients wanting to keep their design work with me, I was soon busy again and into my freelance business and a whole new, more enjoyable period in my life and career.
 I also started teaching graphics part-time at Perth College that year.
 That, too, was a fantastic and refreshing challenge, and an opportunity for me to put something back into the community.

-In 2009, I gave up teaching to concentrate my efforts on my design business and to the further development of St Andrews Golf Press, which produces limited edition books for the golf market.
-Among these are two books that Tom Morris author, David Malcolm, managed to complete before his untimely death in June 2011 – one on the golfing Strath family of St Andrews, the other the story of golf at Kingsbarns Links.
+In 2009, I gave up teaching to concentrate my efforts on my design business and to the further development of my publishing company, StAndrews Golf Press, which produces limited edition books for the golf market.

 Copyright © 2008 Chic Harper.
 All rights reserved.